-This proposal is due by September 19, 2006.
-You may be asked to revise this proposal.
+This proposal is due by September 18, 2007.
+You may be asked to revise this proposal before it can be approved.

-2. After your proposal has been approved, you will write a ten to fifteen page paper analyzing the topic you have selected.
-This paper is due by November 14, 2006.

-3. You will be asked to make a brief oral report to the class on your topic.
+- 2. After your proposal has been approved, you will write a ten to fifteen page paper analyzing the topic you have selected.
+This paper is due by November 13, 2007. - 3.
+You will be asked to make a brief oral report to the class on your topic.
 The precise schedule for these presentations will be announced.
 It will be scheduled BEFORE the due date of the final written draft, so that you may take advantage of comments from classmates to make final revisions in the written version.